ifedorenko/com.ifedorenko.m2e.mavendev/README.md

 * "Maven Workspace" installation can be used to Debug/Run as Maven Build (configured on Main launch configuration dialog tab) and Maven IT (configured on Maven IT tab).
-* To make Debug/Run as Maven IT work for Maven Core integration tests
+* Use Run/Debug as Maven IT launch configuration to run core-it-suite integration tests from Eclipse workspace.
- * change maven-verifier version to 1.5-SNAPSHOT in core-it-suite/pom.xml
- * add -Dmaven.it.global-settings.dir=<path to core-it-suite/target/test-classes>
-   to launch configuration VM arguments

 # Known problems and limitations